 Traumatic brain injury (TBI) is an injury to the brain caused by external trauma.
 It is a disruption of the normal function of the brain.
 TBI can be caused by a blow, bump, or jolt to the head, or by a penetrating injury, such as a gunshot wound.
 The three types of brain injuries range from mild (also known as a concussion), moderate to severe.

-The most common situations in which people get brain injuries are falls, fire-arm related injuries, car accidents, and assaults.
+The most common situations in which people get brain injuries are falls, fire-arm related injuries, car accidents, sports injuries, medical mistakes, child abuse and assaults.

 The symptoms of a brain injury are not always obvious or quick to appear.
 Traumatic brain injuries can range from mild injury, causing brief changes in mental status, to severe TBI, resulting in an extended period of unconsciousness or amnesia.
 The Centers for Disease Control and Prevention (CDC) classifies brain injury symptoms into four different categories: